 Educational Resources: Achieves Outcomes

-In response to providers’ requests, we have developed written FAQs, short videos, and examples of compliance for each of the “Achieves Outcomes” criteria.
-These examples describe approaches that would meet the expectations of the criteria, however they may not include evidence of compliance with the measurement standards for each criterion.
+In response to providers’ requests, we have developed written FAQ, short videos, and examples of compliance for each of the “Achieves Outcomes” criteria.
+These examples describe approaches that would meet the expectations of the criteria; however, they may not include evidence of compliance with the measurement standards for each criterion.

 - Video overview of Criterion 36 by Graham McMahon, MD, MMSc, ACCME President and CEO